 On June 9, 2008, Northwestern University Director of Athletics and Recreation Jim Phillips named Joe McKeown the head women's basketball coach at Northwestern.
 McKeown (pronounced Mick-Q-ann) is the sixth mentor to guide Northwestern's women's basketball program.

 During his time in Evanston, McKeown has transformed the culture of the women's basketball program while cementing his name as one of the winningest coaches in NCAA Division I Women's Basketball.
-With another winning season in 2013-14, including a number of wins over top-25 opponents, McKeown now has 597 career victories, making him one of the leaders in career wins amongst active Division I head coaches.
-Additionally, McKeown has guided the Wildcats to three winning seasons, amassing more wins in six years with the program (88) than the previous 11 years before his arrival in Evanston (77 wins in 11 seasons; 1997-2008).
+With another winning season in 2014-15, including five wins over top-25 opponents, McKeown now has 620 career victories, making him one of the leaders in career wins amongst active Division I head coaches.
+Additionally, McKeown has guided the Wildcats to four winning seasons, amassing more wins in seven years with the program (111) than the previous 11 years before his arrival in Evanston (77 wins in 11 seasons; 1997-2008).

-During his tenure, the Wildcats have established a number of program firsts, including Nia Coffey becoming the first freshman in program history to be named First Team All-Big Ten during the 2013-14 campaign, Maggie Lyon's crowning as the 2013 Big Ten Freshman of the Year and Amy Jaeschke becoming the first Wildcat to be selected in the WNBA Draft (2011 WNBA Draft).
-Additionally, the Wildcats had the best back-to-back seasons in nearly 15 years under McKeown's watch.
-Combined, the 2009-10 and 2010-11 campaigns yielded 37 victories, two postseason appearances and milestone wins over nationally-renown Ohio State, LSU and DePaul.
+During his tenure, the Wildcats have established a number of other program firsts, including Nia Coffey becoming the first freshman in program history to be named First Team All-Big Ten during the 2013-14 campaign, Maggie Lyon's crowning as the 2013 Big Ten Freshman of the Year and Amy Jaeschke becoming the first Wildcat to be selected in the WNBA Draft (2011).
+Additionally, the Wildcats had the best back-to-back seasons in nearly 20 years under McKeown's watch.
+Combined, the 2013-14 and 2014-15 campaigns yielded 40 victories, two postseason appearances and multiple milestone wins over nationally-renown Rutgers, Michigan State, Nebraska, Minnesota and DePaul.

-The Wildcats have also seen postseason success under McKeown as they have qualified for the postseason in three of the last five years.
+The Wildcats have also seen postseason success under McKeown as they have qualified for the postseason in four of the last six years, including the recent NCAA Tournament bid in 2015.
 Before McKeown led Northwestern to the WNIT in 2009-10, just his second year with the program, NU had not made the postseason since 1997.
 That year, the Wildcats played George Washington University in the first round of the 1997 NCAA Tournament and at the time, McKeown coached against NU as he was head coach of the Colonials.

 The Wildcats entered the 2011-12 campaign following the best back-to-back seasons in nearly 15 years.
 Combined, the 2009-10 and 2010-11 campaigns yielded 37 victories, two postseason appearances and milestone wins over nationally-renown Ohio State, LSU and DePaul.
 Northwestern's improvement from 2008-09 (7-23) to 2009-10 (18-15) was tied for the 10th best turnaround in the nation and ranked fourth among BCS schools.